Microsoft Windows: An Overview

 Windows Lifecycle of Support

-Microsoft has a stated Support Lifecycle which means they will cease to support a particular version of Windows, Internet Explorer or Office within a predictable time period after its release.
+Until Windows 10, Microsoft had a fixed support lifecycle for each version of Windows, Internet Explorer or Office.
+Support expired within a predictable time period after its release:

 - 10 years of support (5 years Mainstream Support and 5 years Extended Support) at the supported service pack level for Business, Developer and Desktop Operating System products